lesimoes/architecture-with-nest/README.md

 A banking application built with NestJS following Clean Architecture principles, CQRS pattern, and Domain-Driven Design (DDD).

+## Project Purpose

+This project is **educational and demonstrative** in nature.
+Its main objective is to exemplify how to apply:

+- **Tactical DDD** (Domain-Driven Design) patterns
+- **Hexagonal Architecture** (Ports and Adapters)
+- **CQRS** (Command Query Responsibility Segregation) with NestJS

+Several important aspects of a production-ready application have been **intentionally omitted** to simplify the project and focus solely on demonstrating the application of these architectural concepts.
+This includes, but is not limited to:

+- Comprehensive error handling and validation
+- Authentication and authorization
+- Logging and monitoring
+- Testing coverage
+- Event sourcing
+- Complex business rules
+- Performance optimizations

+The project serves as a learning resource for understanding how to structure a NestJS application using these architectural patterns.

+For more detailed explanations and tutorials, visit: [lesimoes.com](https://lesimoes.com)

 ## Architecture

 This project follows **Hexagonal Architecture** (also known as Ports and Adapters) with a clear separation of concerns across multiple layers: